 Alcohol is a neurotoxin, so handle it the way you’d handle a venomous snake, or not at all.
-Any kind of immoderation with alcohol is silly, and it’s thrice as bad for diabetics, who will have to deal with unpredictable BGLs while inebriated.
+Any kind of immoderation with alcohol is silly, and it’s thrice as bad for people with diabetes, who will have to deal with unpredictable BGLs while inebriated.

 Wine has a great deal of mythology surrounding it, and occasionally you’ll see a headline like “Red Wine Benefits: 10 Reasons You Need a Glass Right Now” scuttle up your Facebook feed.
 There does seem to be some evidence that a moderate daily serving of dry red wine might help to stabilize BGLs, or at least won’t destabilize them.